tokee/panoscripts/README.md

 The smaller amount of pixels might be a problem if the different has different exposures.

+### make_presentaion.sh

+Given a finished panorama bitmap (or any bitmap), this script cuts it into DeepZoom tiles using vips and creates a web page where the panorama is displayed using OpenSeadragon.

 ## TODO

 Scripts that are not implemented yet.

-### make_presentaion.sh

-Given a finished panorama bitmap (or any bitmap), this script cuts it into DeepZoom tiles using vips and creates a web page where the panorama is displayed using OpenSeadragon.

 ### validate_control_points.sh

-Given a grid of images as source for the panorama, this scripts validates the control points.
-It checks that images are connected to their neighbours and that they are not connected to other images.
+Given a grid of images as source for the panorama, this scripts validates the control points by checking that

+* Images are connected to their neighbours
+* Images are not connected to other images that they should not be connected to
+* Horizontal and vertical lines does not differ from the mean by more than X percent